Sootopolis/tgbe-tools/readme.md

 * (none)

+#### Function

 This is a script that I wrote last year when I just started to learn Python, predating this project.
-It maintains a list of invited players in `invited.txt`, and supports these operations:
+It maintains a duplicate-free list of invited players in `invited.txt`, and supports these operations:

 * check - checks a list of usernames to find out which have been invited and which have not
-* input - checks a list of usernames to find out which have been invited and which have not, and write the usernames that have not been invited into `invited.txt`
+* input - checks a list of usernames to find out which have been invited and which have not, and writes the usernames that have not been invited into `invited.txt`
 * output - prints `invited.txt` along with the number of usernames it contains

 ### Loot

+#### Resources

 Module(s) involved: